LiranMeirovich/MinaMaze/README.md

-## Small game made by Liran Meirovich and Ron Towers for our project in game development.
+## Small game made by Liran Meirovich and Ron Towers in **Unity** for our project in game development.

 Description:
 The player enters a maze and needs to find a key to open the door to the next floor while being chased by a minotaur,